Develop and Deploy a Python API with Kubernetes and Docker

 touch app.py

-We are going to build a simple API that shows the weather for a given city.
+We will build a simple API that shows the weather for a given city.
 For example, if we want to show the weather in London, we should request it using the route:

 /london/uk